 (c) A dispensary shall not be located within 1,000 feet of the property line of a preexisting public or private school or licensed or regulated child care facility.

-(2)(A) A registered patient or registered caregiver may obtain marijuana from the dispensary by appointment only.
+(2)(A) A registered patient or registered caregiver may obtain cannabis from the dispensary by appointment only.

-(B) A dispensary may deliver marijuana to a registered patient or registered caregiver.
-The marijuana shall be transported in a locked container.
+(B) A dispensary may deliver cannabis to a registered patient or registered caregiver.
+The cannabis shall be transported in a locked container.

 (4) A dispensary shall submit the results of a financial audit to the Department of Public Safety not later than 90 days after the end of the dispensary's first fiscal year, and every other year thereafter.
 The audit shall be conducted by an independent certified public accountant, and the costs of any such audit shall be borne by the dispensary.
 The Department may also periodically require, within its discretion, the audit of a dispensary's financial records by the Department.

-(5) A dispensary shall destroy or dispose of marijuana, marijuana-infused products, clones, seeds, parts of marijuana that are not usable for symptom relief or are beyond the possession limits provided by this subchapter, and marijuana-related supplies only in a manner approved by rules adopted by the Department of Public Safety.
+(5) A dispensary shall destroy or dispose of cannabis, cannabis-infused products, clones, seeds, parts of cannabis that are not usable for symptom relief or are beyond the possession limits provided by this subchapter, and cannabis-related supplies only in a manner approved by rules adopted by the Department of Public Safety.

-(e) A registered patient shall not consume marijuana for symptom relief on dispensary property.
+(e) A registered patient shall not consume cannabis for symptom relief on dispensary property.

 (f) A person may be denied the right to serve as an owner, principal, financier, or employee of a dispensary because of the person's criminal history record in accordance with section 4474g of this title and rules adopted by the Department of Public Safety pursuant to that section.